stelijahsoftware/marelias-notepad/README.md

 X - disable red underlining of incorrectly typed words X - remove hinted text on new note creation
 X - Notes: Shift down the page
+X - Automatically create template in storage location on install

 ### TODO:
 - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note) [h]